Milwaukee Criminal Defense

 Ignition Interlock Device

-An Ignition Interlock Device is a alcohol measuring device which is attached to your ignition or starter.
+An Ignition Interlock Device is an alcohol measuring device that is attached to your ignition or starter.
 Before being able to start your vehicle you will have to blow into a tube that will detect any alcohol in your system.
 If there is alcohol present you will not be able to start your vehicle.

 As of July 1st, 2010 Ignition Interlock Device will be required to be installed for a minimum of 1 year for the following circumstances: